ZackHolmberg/ZackHolmberg.github.io/index.md

 **Your UMSU's Campaign Website**
 *HTML5, CSS, Javascript, jQuery, Google Analytics, Firebase*
-* Developed a website for a candidate, now elected, team for the 2019 University of Manitoba Student’s Union Election.
+* Developed a website for a candidate, now elected, team for the 2019 University of Manitoba Students' Union Election.
 The site had about 1500 unique users.
-Hosted the site with Firebase and monitored statistics with GoogleAnalytics
+Hosted the site with Firebase and monitored statistics with Google Analytics.

-Techincal Skills
+TECHNICAL SKILLS
 --------------------

 | Languages  | Technologies | Software  |